Alejogb1/job-board/blog-data/what-azure-ml-workspace-connection-arguments-are-valid.md

 id: "what-azure-ml-workspace-connection-arguments-are-valid"
 ---

-Alright, let's talk Azure ML workspace connections.
+, let's talk Azure ML workspace connections.
 It’s a topic I’ve spent more time on than I care to recall, particularly during a large-scale migration project a few years back.
 We were stitching together a sprawling set of machine learning pipelines, each with its own requirements, and understanding the intricacies of workspace connections became paramount to avoid a logistical nightmare.
 It wasn't just about getting things to work; it was about ensuring maintainability and repeatability.
 So, I can share some practical, in-the-trenches perspectives on this.

-The core challenge, as I see it, isn’t just knowing *what* arguments are valid, but *why* they are and how they impact different use cases.
+The core challenge, as I see it, isn’t just knowing _what_ arguments are valid, but _why_ they are and how they impact different use cases.
 When we talk about workspace connections in Azure ML, we're essentially discussing how we define the link between our compute resources, data stores, and the core Azure Machine Learning workspace.
 The workspace itself is the central hub, and these connections are the spokes that allow us to function.
 The validity of the arguments depends entirely on the context of the connection type you are establishing.
 Let's break down the commonly used connection types and the associated valid arguments.

 Firstly, let's consider the **compute target connections**.
 These involve linking your Azure ML workspace with various compute resources – virtual machines, Azure Kubernetes Service clusters, or even Databricks clusters.
 The typical arguments you’ll encounter here center on authentication and location:

-*   `name`: This is a self-explanatory but critical argument.
+- `name`: This is a self-explanatory but critical argument.
 It’s the user-defined identifier for the compute target you’re registering within your workspace.
 It needs to be unique within the workspace and is your primary way of referencing the compute later on.

-*   `resource_id`: This is the Azure resource id of your compute resource.
+- `resource_id`: This is the Azure resource id of your compute resource.
 For instance, for an azure vm, this would be like `/subscriptions/{subid}/resourcegroups/{rg}/providers/microsoft.compute/virtualmachines/{vmname}`.

-*   `type`: Specifies the type of compute.
+- `type`: Specifies the type of compute.
 It is crucial for the Azure ML SDK to know how to manage and connect to it.
 Valid values here include `AmlCompute`, `VirtualMachine`, `AksCompute`, or `Databricks`.

-*   `location`: Determines the geographic location of the compute resource.
+- `location`: Determines the geographic location of the compute resource.
 While not always strictly necessary (especially if defined by `resource_id`), it is good practice to specify it for clarity and consistency.

-*   `ssh_public_key`: For VM based compute, used to enable secure remote access.
+- `ssh_public_key`: For VM based compute, used to enable secure remote access.
 This is a security best practice.

-*  `identity`: The identity to use to access the compute.
+- `identity`: The identity to use to access the compute.
 This can either be a `UserAssignedIdentity` or `SystemAssignedIdentity`.
 It is especially useful for managed identities to avoid the use of passwords.

 Let’s look at a code snippet showing how these work in Python using the Azure ML SDK: